Tiny Earthquakes Happen Every Few Minutes In Southern California, Study Finds

 "They have a robust seismic network in Southern California," explains Daniel Trugman, a seismologist at Los Alamos National Laboratory and an author of the study.
 But while 180,000 might seem like a large number of quakes, there were many, many more hiding undetected in the data.

-When Trugman and his collaborators re-analyzed the data using a powerful array of computer processors, they found evidence of 10 times as many earthquakes — 1.81 million temblors in a decade, or roughly one tiny earthquake every 3 minutes or so.
+When Trugman and his collaborators re-analyzed the data using a powerful array of computer processors, they found evidence of 10 times as many earthquakes — 1.81 million temblors in a decade, or roughly one tiny earthquake every three minutes or so.

 "You don't feel them happening all the time," Trugman says.
 But "they're happening all the time."

 Most quakes detected in the study are so small, their magnitude falls below zero.
 It's not impossible for humans to feel such subtle trembling in the rock beneath our feet, but it is unlikely.
 Trugman equates it to a table being kicked over in your kitchen.
-If you are standing in the kitchen when it happens, you'll notice the table hit the ground.
-But if you're up the street when it happens, or even just outside, you'll likely miss it.
+If you are standing in the kitchen when it happens, you'll notice the table hitting the ground.
+But if you're up the street when it happens, or even just outside, you're likely to miss it.

-To detect the tiny quakes without mistaking them for non-quake vibrations (like a passing truck), Trugman and scientists at the California Institute of Technology and the University of California, San Diego, used computers to search a decade's worth of data for patterns that resembled known earthquakes.
+To detect the tiny quakes without mistaking them for nonquake vibrations (like a passing truck), Trugman and scientists at the California Institute of Technology and the University of California, San Diego used computers to search a decade's worth of data for patterns that resembled known earthquakes.

 The analysis was made possible by advances in computer processors over the past decade or so.
 Even so, it took tens of thousands of hours for a group of 200 graphics processors housed at Caltech — basically souped-up versions of the graphics cards in laptop computers — to search through all the data and pinpoint potential quakes, and hundreds of thousands of hours more for other computers to finish the analysis.